Stonycreek Township, Somerset County, Pennsylvania

 Stonycreek Township is a township in Somerset County, Pennsylvania, United States.
 The township takes its name from the stony creek, which flows through it and represents its western boundary.
 The stream takes its name from the rocky bed over which it flows for a great part of its course.
 Its Indian name was Sinne-Hanne or Achsin-Hanne.
 Hanne means a stream and especially a swift mountain stream.
 The population was 2,087 at the 2020 census.

-Stonycreek Township garnered global attention during the September 11 attacks when United Airlines Flight 93, intended to strike the United States Capitol in Washington, D.C., crashed into a field near downtown after civilian passengers on the flight from Newark, New Jersey to San Francisco International Airport rebelled against the flight's al-Qaeda terrorist hijackers.
+Stonycreek Township garnered global attention during the September 11 attacks, when United Airlines Flight 93, intended to likely strike either the United States Capitol or the White House in Washington, D.C., crashed there in a field, after civilian passengers and crew members on the flight from Newark, New Jersey, to San Francisco International Airport rebelled against the flight's al-Qaeda terrorist hijackers.

 History

 What is now Stonycreek Township was settled in 1762.
 Most old records call it Stony Creek.
 The township was incorporated in 1792 from portions of Quemahoning Township as the last of the six original townships of Somerset County.

 Glessner Bridge was added to the National Register of Historic Places in 1980.